NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

   - NWB is cumbersome as a format for day-to-day work.
 There is a lot of overheard to save one-off analysis results to an NWB file.
 To save new datasets, a user has write an extension.
 This is a lot of work for a result that may just be tossed out.
   - "scratch" is now an optional top-level group under NWBFile that can hold NWBContainer groups and ScratchData datasets
+  - The scratch space is explicitly for non-standardized data that is not intended for reuse by others.
+Standard NWB:N types, and extensions if required, should always be used for any data that you intend to share.
+As such, published data should not include scratch data and a user should be able to ignore any data stored in scratch to use a file.
   - See https://github.com/NeurodataWithoutBorders/nwb-schema/issues/286 for details

 **Backwards compatibility:** The PyNWB and MatNWB APIs can read 2.0 files with the 2.1 schema.